anngineery/nand2tetris/README.md

             -    keyboard: RAM[24576]
       -    remaining: ?
 2. how to express VM commands using the host machine language (in our case, HACK assembly language)

+### Function Abstraction
+#### What happens when a function calls another function?
+1. The parameters (arguments) need to be passed from the caller to the callee
+2. The caller is about pause its flow and jump.
+Where to resume once the callee completes needs to be determined (aka the return address).
+3. The caller's stack and memory segment need to be saved, so when we return, we can pick up from the exact same state
+4. Jump to the callee function

+#### What happens when a called function returns?
+In this course, the contract between the caller and callee includes the callee ~always~ pushing the return value to the stack.
+If it is a void function, it is the caller's job to ignore or discard it.
+1. The callee returns its result to the caller (aka the return value)
+2. The callee's memory resources get recycled
+3. The caller's stack and memory segment get restored using #3 in the previous section
+4. Jump to the marked return address

+### The Net Effect of Calling a Function and Its Returning
+The arguments that the caller passed to the callee are replaced by the callee's return value.
+Anything hasn't changed from the caller's point of view.